mmallicoat/marshallmallicoat.com/content/readings.rst

 This was my first reading in New York City, which was exciting.
 I wore a button-up shirt, tucked in, and nice black pants.
-I read poems from my (now unavailable) book *Santo Del Supermercado*, which was written during a month-long stay at the Hilton Hotel in Stamford, CT.
+I read poems from my (now unavailable) book :t:`Santo Del Supermercado`, which was written during a month-long stay at the Hilton Hotel in Stamford, CT.
 I was nervous but read alright.